Current Events & Updates

 Get Involved

 We welcome new members, both individual and business, to the Lagoon Pond Association (LPA).
 The LPA is a public interest group dedicated to improving the quality of the environment around Lagoon Pond on the island of Martha’s Vineyard.
-LPA members have the opportunity keep up to date on critical issues influencing the water quality in the Lagoon through both our own programs and more generally by affecting the policies and actions of several governmental entities that have influence on the environment around the pond.
+LPA members have the opportunity to keep up to date on critical issues influencing the water quality in the Lagoon through both our own programs and more generally by affecting the policies and actions of several governmental entities that have influence on the environment around the pond.

 We need your voice.
 Sign up to become a Lagoon Pond Association Member.